Wabinab/Xenoblade-Chronicles-3-The-Book/src/88_guernica.md

 "_Heewa..._" And seeing the motes, the group could no longer retain their tears.

 Monica walked forward to comment, attracting their attention, "These people, they weren't just sacrifices.
 They've entrusted us all _with the future._ As the Founders did. **_Looking back... is not, an option._**" They watched as the motes rose for the final time.
-As no one's attention was on her, even Monica quietly shed tears.
+As no one's attention was on her, even Monica quietly shed tears, repressing it quietly.
 Her dad wasn't just the previous city leader, after all.

 ---

 After the people leave, only the group, Monica, and Travis left.
 Monica: "So that was an off-seeing...
 The sound of that music...
 It's really something else.
-I don't think anyone here will forget this day, as long as they live."
+I don't think anyone here will forget this day, as looong as they live."
 Noah and Mio looked at each other.

 Travis: "The fallen never got to win their battles.
 But maybe now, _they can get some rest._"

-Monica: "_Yeah... finally..._" Then, she turned to Travis, "Speaking, of, you ought to _get some rest too_.
+Monica: "_Yeah... finally..._" Then, she turned to Travis, "Speaking of, you ought to _get some rest too_.
 You're gonna be pretty busy _from now on_."

 "You said it, Boss."
 As if his mind realized slowly, "**W-wait...** Just- how busy are we talking here?"